 |Third Party (optional content)||third-party.index|

-You can include the content by following the instructions in the readme file located in the repository or by watching the short video below.
 It is required to include at least the core index when adding index files.
-This will override the content from the bundled system reference document and will have the latest fixes.
+This will override the content from the bundled system reference document and will have the latest updates.
 Including the supplements index is highly recommended.

-When adding unearthed-arcana, third-party, or homebrew content including the core and supplement index files are required as they will often rely on basic content such as spells from these sources and will not function without the content from the core and supplement files.
+When adding unearthed-arcana or third-party content including the core and supplement index files are required as they will often rely on basic content such as spells from these sources and will not function without the content from the core and supplement files.

 Community Driven Content

-While the Aurora content repository is focusing mainly on official content it does provide certain third-party sources, and homebrew collections.
-That being said, there is too much homebrew content out there to possibly include in the repository.
+While the Aurora content repository is focusing mainly on official content it does provide certain third-party sources.
+That being said, there is too much content out there to possibly include in the repository.